MariadlRosa-1224/isles-of-vielora/mechanics/stats/Mechanics___stats.md

 	- ### magic stats *More info in: [magic_stats](./magic-stats.md)*
 	  background-color:: green
 		- (mout) magic output (multiplier): It makes spells and runes x times stronger
-		- (char) mana charges (level): Limits how much you can use magic in an amount of time
+		- (char) mana charges (additive): Limits how much you can use magic in an amount of time
-		- (mdef) How much can you character can tank an specific type of magical damage, (this doesn't allow you to ignore damage.)
+		- (mdef) magic defense (multiplier): How much can you character can tank an specific type of magical damage, (this doesn't allow you to ignore damage.)
-		- (mren) mana regeneration (level): How fast can mana regenerate.
+		- (mren) mana regeneration (additive): How fast can mana regenerate.
-	- ### Smithing stats
+	- ###  stats
 	  background-color:: green
-		- (tech) Technique (level): Increases the amount of materials you can add into a single equipment -
+		- (tech) Technique (additive): Increases the amount of materials you can add into a single equipment -
 - ## Stats calculation
   background-color:: gray